 Chicken Nasi Goreng Kampung (Village Fried Rice)

-Nasi goreng in Malay or Indonesian language, simply means fried rice, it was also created to prevent wasting leftovers during the pre-refrigeration eras.
-It is typically served as a homemade breakfast dish, customarily made from left-over rice from the previous night’s dinner.
-There are infinite varieties of nasi goreng, normally ingredients like onion, garlic, onion shallots, green beans, kangkong, bird’s eye chillies, sambal belacan, hot chilli pastes, kecap manis, tomato, tomato sauce and omelettes plus meats like prawns, chicken or beef are used.
-Another variation of nasi goreng is served with fried eggs (sunny side up eggs), often called nasi goreng spesial, literally means fried rice special (topped with fried egg).
-This gluten free recipe is also dairy free and nut free.
+Nasi goreng in Malay or Indonesian language, simply means fried rice.
+Likewise, they created it to prevent wasting leftovers in the eras before the invention of refrigerators.
+Typically, they serve it as a homemade breakfast dish, customarily made from left over rice from the previous night’s dinner.
+There are endless types of nasi goreng.
+Normally, they add ingredients like onion, garlic, onion shallots, green beans, kangkong and bird’s eye chillies.
+As well as sambal belacan, hot chilli pastes, kecap manis, tomato, tomato sauce and omelettes.
+Plus meats like prawns, chicken or beef.
+Furthermore, they serve another variation of nasi goreng with fried eggs (sunny side up eggs).
+Often called nasi goreng special, literally means fried rice special (topped with fried egg).

-Chicken Nasi Goreng Kampung (Malay Village Fried Rice)
+Chicken Nasi Goreng Kampung Gluten Free

 Dried anchovies when cooked are extremely delicious and nutritious, they are high in protein and healthy fats.
 The process of dried anchovies is the prehistoric knowledge of preserving the nutrients in fish through drying.
 Do not underestimate the fried tiny crispy anchovies, they are not only healthy snacks but also a nutritional powerhouse.
 I still have fond memories of snacking on crunchy fried dried anchovies as a child growing up in Asia.

-Nasi Goreng Kampung (Malay Village Fried Rice) Gluten Free
+Chicken Nasi Goreng Kampung Gluten Free

 Chicken Nasi Goreng Kampung (Village Fried Rice)

-Calories: 2490.66kcal
+Calories: 505.62kcal

 Author: Daphne Goh